-Facemask required when traveling to the country
+Facemask required when travelling to the country

-Facemask required when traveling from the country
+Facemask required when travelling from the country

 *It is good to know that Iberia, operating our Madrid and Barcelona routes, requires wearing a face mask onboard their flights also when flying from Spain.
 You can read more here.